 Next comes monitoring your network devices to identify any network devices or resource issues affecting network uptime.

 Obkio’s Network Device Monitoring feature uses SNMP Polling to monitor the performance of networking devices such as firewalls, routers, switches and Wi-Fi access points.
-It uses ultra-fast polling (every 30 seconds) to quickly detect and diagnose network problems related to short bursts of traffic, CPU utilization, or high bandwidth usage that affect network performance.
+It uses ultra-fast polling (every 30 seconds) to quickly detect and diagnose network problems related to short bursts of traffic (packet bursts), CPU utilization, or high bandwidth usage that affect network performance.

 What is Network Uptime Monitoring